SandraBotica/Module-18-Challenge/citibike_write_up.md

 ### - Features of Dashboard 1 - "Total Trips" (Year/Month/Season)

- - It shows the number of Total Rides for the 2 years.
+ - It shows the number of Total Rides..
- - The small bar chart shows the percentage of Total Rides for each year over the 2 years.
+ - The small bar chart shows the percentage of Total Rides for each year.
  - If you select a year on this bar chart the horizontal bar chart below will display the total rides per month for that year.
  - Months have been colored according to season and display the seasonal variations in number of rides.
  - As can be expected a seasonal wave of total rides appears from largest to smallest: Summer, Autumn, Spring then Winter.
+Please be aware that the original 2 years of data had summer months included.
- - Select a season to see the associated months over the 2 years and if ridership is increasing or decreasing.
-Ridership is increasing in every month from 2021 to 2023, except in October and December, when small declines occur from 2021 to 2022.
+ - Select a season to see the associated months over the 6 months and if ridership is increasing or decreasing.
+Ridership is increasing in every month.

  - Citibike can use this Dasboard to monitor growth trends and help ascertain if they have enough bikes and stations to accomodate this change in ridership.
 Citibike may also need to meet with City Officials to discuss Town Planning to accomodate this potential growth.